-Amazon.com Inc.’s sixth-annual Prime Day is in the books.
-And it marked yet another record-breaking event for the retail giant, with sales surpassing last year’s 48-hour event by 45.2%, a Digital Commerce 360 early analysis shows.
+Amazon.com Inc.’s seventh-annual Prime Day is in the books.
+While Prime Day 2021 marked yet another record-breaking two-day event for the retail giant, year-over-year growth decelerated quite a bit compared with previous Prime Days, a Digital Commerce 360 early analysis shows.

 Digital Commerce 360 estimates Amazon’s sales on Prime Day hit $11.19 billion globally over the two-day period spanning June 21 and June 22, up 7.6% during the 48-hour event in October 2020 when sales reached $10.39 billion.